 Rev. R.R.
 Wilkinson siblings: (top row from left )Susie, Fannie *Raymond, Roberta, Alice, Connie, Mabel. (bottom row from left) James, Martha, Howard, & William.

 Raymond was their ninth child and youngest boy born out of eleven children who were all raised on homestead farm.
-Long before he would become a pastor, Raymond faced racism, poverty and segregation.
+As a child Raymond experienced racism, poverty and segregation.
 Raymond and his siblings grew up in the racist Jim Crow south in Virginia.
 In the south segregated laws kept most African Americans from many of the same opportunities that white Americans had, including education.
 Despite living in a time when African Americans were being racially discriminated daily, Raymond's parents were strong in faith.
 They instilled great pride in all eleven of their children and a deep unyielding faith in God.
 They were poor in material things but were rich spiritually.
 Through it all the Wilkinsons had each other.

 The Wilkinson Homestead

-Raymond's father the Reverend Isaiah Wilkinson was pastor at Little Union Baptist Church in Amelia County, Virginia.
-Rev. Isaiah Wilkinson was a prominent pastor in the community of Amelia County.
+Raymond's father the Reverend Isaiah I. Wilkinson was pastor at Little Union Baptist Church in Amelia County, Virginia.
+He was a prominent figure in the community of Amelia County.

 As a child Raymond would often minister to the farm animals after church mimicking his father's Sunday sermons.
 Raymond would grow up to become pastor of his father's church in the early 1950's.

-Local black churches in the community decided to take charge when southern states would not pay all black students to go to high school up north.
-Black churches came together united in their goal to see that their children obtain a higher education.
+Local black churches in the community decided to take charge when southern states would not pay black students to go to high school up north.
+Black churches and parents came together united in their goal to see that their children obtain a higher education.
 The black community began raising money to invest in building their own schools for their children.
 This was done through many contributions made from several black church congregations in Amelia County.
 In the 1930's and 1940's African American communities raising money to build their own schools became a movement.
-One of the black churches in Amelia County to do this was Little Union Baptist Church where the Rev. Isaiah Wilkinson pastored.
-Raymond's father Rev. Isaiah Wilkinson invested money from the black church community to build and establish the first black high schools in Amelia County, Virginia.
-Reverend Isaiah Wilkinson paved the way for his children to ensure that they all receive equal education to thrive.
+One of the black churches in Amelia County to do this was Little Union Baptist Church where the Rev. Isaiah I. Wilkinson pastored.
+In 1933, Rev. Isaiah I. Wilkinson raised money along with the black church community to build and establish the first black high school in Amelia County, Virginia named Russell Grove High School.
+Because of his father Rev. Isaiah I. Wilkinson contribution in establishing a school, Raymond and his younger siblings were able to stay in Amelia County.
+Rev. Isaiah I. Wilkinson paved the way for his children to ensure that they all receive equal education so that they could thrive.

-Russell Grove High School in 1940 was the only black high school in Amelia County, Virginia.
+Rev. R.R.
+Wilkinson's father Rev. Isaiah I. Wilkinson help establish Russell Grove High School in 1933 which was the only black high school in Amelia County, Virginia.
 The Wilkinsons teacher Mabel Patterson taught Raymond and four of his siblings at this high school.

 REV. R.R.
 WILKINSON HISTORY MAKING SIBLINGS